Cronos (film)

-Cronos is a 1992 Mexican independent horror drama film written and directed by Guillermo del Toro and starring Federico Luppi and Ron Perlman.
+Cronos is a 1992 Mexican independent dark fantasy horror drama film written and directed by Guillermo del Toro and starring Federico Luppi and Ron Perlman.
 Cronos is del Toro's first feature film, and the first of several films on which he worked with Luppi and Perlman.

 Critical reviews were overwhelmingly positive, praising the inventive direction and creative storytelling, and over time Cronos has been regarded as a classic.
 The film was selected as the Mexican entry for the Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.

 A stand-alone sequel, We Are What We Are, was released in 2010, its only connection to the original being Daniel Giménez Cacho reprising the role of Tito the Coroner.

 Plot

 In the year 1536, an alchemist in Veracruz develops a mechanism that can give eternal life.
 In 1937, an old building collapses and the alchemist, who has marble-white skin, is killed when his heart is pierced by the debris.
 Investigators go to search the home of the alchemist, but they never reveal what else was discovered in the home: basins filled with blood from a corpse.

 In 1996, an elderly antique dealer, Jesús Gris, notices that the base of an archangel statue is hollow.
 He opens it and finds the 460-year-old mechanism.
 After he winds the ornate, scarab-shaped device, it unfurls spider-like legs which grip him tightly and inserts a needle into his skin.
 An insect — entombed within the device and meshed with the internal clockwork — filters the blood.
 Gris eventually discovers his health and vigor are returning, as is his youth.
 His skin loses its wrinkles, his hair thickens and his sexual appetite increases.
 He also develops a thirst for blood.
 This initially disgusts him, but he eventually succumbs to the temptation.
 He uses the device later that night but says his nightly prayer as he does.
 His granddaughter Aurora notices this and begins to worry about Gris.

 Meanwhile, a rich, dying businessman, Dieter de la Guardia, who has been amassing information about the mechanism for many years, has been searching for the statue with the device.
 He sends his thuggish American nephew Angel, who suffers his uncle's abuse on a daily basis for an inheritance, to purchase the statue at the antique shop.